maniartech/conductor/wip/CONTEXT_ENHANCEMENT.md

 - Implement context.Context (preferred) or provide Std() for third-party API calls.
 - Keep timeouts/retries in policy; derive per-step child contexts at use-sites.
 - Use CreateChild("name") to scope state and tracing context.
-- Use Shutdown() to coordinate graceful stop; keep Cancel() for immediate abort paths.
+- Use Shutdown() to coordinate graceful stop.
+CancelWithReason is owner-only (controller), not exposed on the consumer-facing Context.
 - Use typed keys for std ctx metadata; keep orchestration KV entries small and namespaced.

 Don't